Quantifying correlations between information overload and fake news during COVID-19 pandemic: a Reddit study with BERT model approach: Models and algorithms

-\paragraph{Topic modeling} A topic model is an algorithm that allows for an automatic (unsupervised) detection of concepts (named as topics) that occur in several documents.
+A topic model is an algorithm that allows for an automatic (unsupervised) detection of concepts (named as topics) that occur in several documents.
 For purposes of topic detection in our study, BERTopic \cite{grootendorst_bertopic_2022} modeling technique was selected.
 BERT enhances class-based TF-IDF by using document embeddings and BERT embeddings have a large advantage over bag-of-words approach by including the semantic relationships among words.\\

 Reddit's structure provides a natural way to divide the datasets.
 Content on the websites is divided into \enquote{subreddits}, henceforth referenced as, communities.
 This natural differentiation of topics provided by the site's user base might provide valuable nuance that might have been lost while applying BERTopic to the whole dataset at ounce.
 Additionally, using a full dataset model requires as much as 8 times more memory (RAM), and takes as much as 13 times longer to process.
 Full dataset models are also too large to run on consumer GPUs and require specialized hardware.
-As a consequence, two modeling techniques were tested, per community modeling referenced as \enquote{Ds} and full dataset modeling techniques referenced as \enquote{F*}. \enquote{Fd} techniques use distribution strategy for outlier reduction and \enquote{Fe} use embeddings, both of which with similar results. \paragraph{Fake news detection}
+As a consequence, two modeling techniques were tested, per community modeling referenced as \enquote{Ds} and full dataset modeling techniques referenced as \enquote{F*} (see Fig. \ref{fig:fig2}c-d). \enquote{Fd} techniques use distribution strategy for outlier reduction and \enquote{Fe} use embeddings, both of which with similar results.
+An inseparable part of any internet forum is moderation, and Reddit isn't any different in that respect.
+Posts on the website cannot be outright removed, because that would break the quote post functionality.
+As an alternative to outright deletion, Reddit staff replaces contents breaking the site's policy with \enquote{[user removed]} and if the user chooses to remove a post by themselves it is replaced with \enquote{[user deleted]}.
+This raises a dilemma, because of the nature of the dataset, removed content has high probability of having been harmful or fake, but it can as well be something irrelevant like spam or unwanted bot activity.
+Should those posts be included in the analysis or discarded?
+Both possibilities have been explored, models with \enquote{r} in their name discard those posts from their corpus, while the rest include it.